Navid200/xDrip/docs/Nightscout/NS_Install.md

 <br/>

 You will be presented with a notification.
 To acknowledge, you need to select OK.
 However, you will not be able to use the mouse.
 Just press enter.
-It will take 2 minutes to complete a preliminary installation step.
-You will then see the status page.
-If any item on the page is in red, it mean you made an incorrect selection when you created the virtual machine.
-The following table shows what the status page should look like, as well as what it will look like for different incorrerct selections.
+It will take 1 minute to complete a preliminary installation step.
+You will then see a note or the status page.
+If the note directs you to delete the machine and create a new one or if any item on the status page is in red, it mean you made an incorrect selection when you created the virtual machine.
+The following table shows what you will see depending on each possible incorrect choice.

 | Incorrect choice | Status page |
 | ---------------- | ----------- |
 | Machine type | [<img src="./images/NoMicro_icon.png">](./images/NoMicro.png) |